 - Hepatitis A and antibody tests occasionally ordered

-Primary care doctors report the suspected cases of food borne illnesses to the official public health agencies and necessary investigations are made to identify the source of illness.
+Primary care doctors report suspected cases of food-borne illnesses to the official public health agencies, and necessary investigations are made to identify the source of the illness.

 How to Prevent Food and Water-Borne Diseases?

 Prevention is always better than cure.

 At an individual level, self-care and adopting good hygiene practices can prevent many fatal diseases.
 Some of the preventive measures are listed below;

 - Take extreme care while handling raw meat, poultry, and seafood.
 Keep all the food items covered while defrosting the meat.

 - Wash your hands properly with soap and water before and after handling food or petting animals.
 This alone can save you from 90% of diseases.

 - Cook your meat at the recommended temperature to kill the pathogens.